Explore health content from A to Z.

 Take your medications exactly as directed.
 Don’t skip doses.

-Get a pillbox with sections for each day of the week.
+Get a pillbox with sections for each day of the week or different time of the day.

 Try to take your pills about the same time each day.